 Squatting helps reduce minor discomforts which are very common during pregnancy like constipation, poor bladder control, varicose veins, insomnia, heartburn, and leg cramps.
 Some women also reported that 3-5 minutes of exercise alleviates symptoms of morning sickness.

 There is evidence that says that the women who were active throughout their pregnancy and performed squatting exercise during the 9th month of pregnancy had an earlier onset of labour at term, shorter duration of labour, reduced complications during labour and delivered babies with high APGAR scores.
-(APGAR scoring is done by the paediatrician on the new-born to estimate the health.
+(APGAR scoring is done by the paediatrician on the newborn to estimate their health.
 Higher the score, the healthier the baby).

 Also recently there has been a lot of importance being given to squats to bring on labour and also delivering in the same position.
-In fact various hospitals are now designing the labour room table such as to allow delivery in a squatting position and encourage squats while pregnant to induce labour.
+In fact, various hospitals are now designing the labour room table such as to allow delivery in a squatting position and encourage squats while pregnant to induce labour.

-There is no denying that pregnancy, delivery and the post-partum period however beautiful, is known to psychologically impact the mother.
+There is no denying that pregnancy, delivery, and the postpartum period, however beautiful, is known to psychologically impact the mother.
 Exercising during pregnancy has positive effects on the maternal mental well-being leading to decreased depression and an improvement in self-esteem and body confidence.

-1. Sumo Squat
+1. Sumo Squats